HollowCynic/mern-assignment/README.md

 # mern-assignment

 ***Deployment Broken***
+After numerous hours trying to get the Heroku deployment to work, i'm sad to say i've given up.
+I ran into many CORS, buildpack, and pathing errors.
+All features work locally.

 This is a simple expense tracker app.
 You can login and register (authentication using express session and cookies), then you are directed to the dashboard page.
 From here you can create new expenses with